tpvasconcelos/dotfiles/README.md

 ln -shfv "$(realpath .zshenv)" ~ ln -shfv "$(realpath .zshrc)" ~
 ```
-The rules that define whether a startup script gets sources (and in which order) differs depending on which
+The rules that define whether a startup script is sourced (and in which order) differ depending on the UNIX
-UNIX shell, type of initialization, and even operating system...
-If you have been following these
+shell, initialization strategy, and even operating system.
+To keep things simple, we'll focus only on the zsh
-installations steps, you are on a macOS machine and using the zsh Unix Shell.
-So here are some simple
+shell on a macOS system.
+So here are some simple examples.
-examples.
-- When opening a new terminal shell (on iTerm2 or Terminal) the following files get sources
+- When opening a new terminal shell on a terminal emulator such as iTerm2 or Terminal, the following files
-  `.zshenv --> .zprofile --> .zshrc --> .zlogin`.
-You are now using an interactive login shell.
-Once you kill
+  get sourced: `.zshenv --> .zprofile --> .zshrc --> .zlogin`.
+You are now using an _interactive login shell_.
-  the current shell the `.zlogout` script will be sourced before killing the process.
+  Once you kill the current shell, the `.zlogout` script will be sourced before killing the process.
 - If you source a script (e.g. `source some_script` or `. ./some_script`), no startup files get sourced.
-  This is because `source` reads and executes the contents of your script in the current shell environment.
+  This is because `source` reads and executes the contents of your script _within_ the **current shell**
+  environment.
-- If you run a script as an executable, the script will run in an **new shell**.
-By default, and in most
+- If you run a script as an executable (e.g. `./some_script`), the script will run in an **new shell**.
+By
-  cases, this will be a non-interactive non-login shell and, therefore, will only source `.zshenv` before
+  default, and in most cases, this will be a non-interactive non-login shell and, therefore, will only source
-  executing the script.
+  `.zshenv` before executing the script.
 You can extend this logic _ad infinitum_... if script calls yet another script,
   which in turn calls yet again another script, etc, etc... each one will run in a new shell.
 Here I'm
   assuming that the script will be executed within a zsh shell of course!
 If script contains a
   `#!/usr/bin/env zsh` shebang line, it can be executed directly as `./some_script` or called as a regular